Latest Review May Not Be Current

-Oma’s Pride Beef and Veggie Mix was selected to represent the other products in the line for this review.
+Oma’s Pride Chicken and Veggie Mix was selected to represent the other products in the line for this review.

 Raw Dog Food

 Ingredients: Chicken meat, chicken bones, chicken necks, broccoli, butternut squash, kale, chicken hearts, chicken gizzards, chicken liver